victoriavrl/LINFO2381-project/README.md

 ## Description

 This project was developed under the scope of the LINFO2381-Health Informatics course at Université Catholique de Louvain.
 Its goal is to create a simple and clear web interface where the user can upload DICOM files from his computer or Orthanc.
 Several actions can then be performed like a conversion from DICOM to Nifti, display of DICOM or Nifti files, or basic information about Nifti files.
 All those actions are performed via Python.
-The conversion uses the tool dicom2nifti A history of files stored is kept via CouchDB.
+The conversion uses the tool dicom2nifti.
+An history of actions performes is stored via CouchDB.

 ## Launch

 First, check that you have a recent version of Python.
 Make sure to install every package listed in requirements.txt found in this project.
-You can install them all via this terminal command: pip install -r requirements.txt.
+You can install them all via this terminal command:

+	pip install -r requirements.txt

 To use Orthanc and CouchDB, you need Docker installed.
 And Docker Studio for Windows.
 Please find infos on https://www.docker.com/get-started/